TOP | 1-10 | 11-20 | 21-30 | 31-40 | 41-50 | 51-60 | 61-70 | 71-80 | 81-90 | 91-100

 100. Momoshiki ya Furuki nokiba no Shinobu ni mo Nao amari aru Mukashi nari keri / Juntokuin(1197-1242) / Genre: others

-* pun: "fern called shinobu" and "to look back upon the past"
+* double meanings: Shinobu = "weeping fern called shinobu" and "to look back upon the past"

-I look back upon the past, when the Imperial Court was the most prosperous, seeing the shinobu growing over the edge of the old and ruined eaves of the Imperial Palace, but I can't miss it all, no matter how I miss it.
+I look back upon the past, when the Imperial Court was the most prosperous, seeing the shinobu growing over the edge of the old and ruined eaves of the Imperial Palace, but I can not miss it all, no matter how I miss it.

 Copyright (C) SIG English Lounge All Rights Reserved.